Template Manager: Creating Templates | CLUE Learning

 How to Use It

-Go to Company Settings > Template Manager > My Templates.
+Within your CLUE dashboard go to Company Settings > Template Manager > My Templates.
 This is where all existing templates are listed.
-You can view, edit, or duplicate any template from this screen.
+From here you can view, edit, or duplicate any template.

-Click + New Template.
+While on the My Templates page, click on the + New Template button.
 You have three options to get started:

-Add categories to group related items and then add individual checklist items within each category.
-For each item, select the appropriate response type such as pass/fail, text input, numeric value, or photo capture.
+Building your checklist involves adding categories that will group related items.
+Then add individual checklist items within each of the categories you've defined.
+For each item, select the appropriate response type such as pass or fail, text input, a numeric value, or a photo capture.

-Click Preview to see exactly how the template will appear to operators on their mobile device.
-Review the layout and item order before publishing to make sure it is clear and easy to complete in the field.
+Click on the Preview button to see exactly how the template will appear to operators on their mobile devices.
+Review the layout and item ordering before publishing to ensure it's clear and easy to complete in the field.

 Key Behaviors and Limitations

-Import options convert existing forms into digital templates.
-If your team already uses paper forms or spreadsheet-based checklists, you can import them directly rather than rebuilding from scratch.
+Import options convert existing forms into CLUE templates.
+If your team already uses paper forms or spreadsheet-based checklists, you can import them directly rather than rebuilding them from scratch.
 Review all imported items after the import is complete to confirm the structure and response types are correct.

-Templates must be published before they are available in the field.
+Templates must be published before they are available to use in the field.
 A draft template will not appear for operators or inspectors until it has been fully configured and published.

 Editing a published template applies changes going forward only.
 Completed inspections or checklists that used a previous version of the template are not affected by changes made after the fact.